-She has more than 25 years’ experience in the concrete industry – 10 years with a large, international admixture company where she developed, tested and marketed durability admixtures.
-An additional 12 years were spent with a vertically integrated (cementitious materials, concrete, and aggregate) manufacturer where Julie worked in technical services troubleshooting and investigating concrete failures.
+She has more than 25 years’ experience in the concrete industry, including 10 years doing product development with a large, international admixture company and 12 years troubleshooting for a cementitious materials, concrete, and aggregate manufacturer.

-Ms. Buffenbarger has promoted sustainable materials and construction practices with designers, contractors, and agency officials.
-Julie also actively promotes the use of concrete products in the building, road and energy marketing segments.
+Julie has promoted sustainable materials and construction practices with designers, contractors, and agency officials.
+She now actively promotes the use of concrete products in building, road and energy markets.

 Julie’s expertise is in sustainability (LCA, LCC, and EPDs) and innovative implementation of sustainable and resilient construction practices; admixture chemistry, cementitious materials, concrete product development, troubleshooting concrete product performance, and concrete durability modeling and testing.
 She is proficient in multiple building and infrastructure sustainable rating systems.

 She earned a B.S. in Chemistry and M.S. in Organic Chemistry from Bowling Green State University, Bowling Green, Ohio.

 Brad Ahrens has more than 20 years’ experience in concrete lab and field testing, quality control, and inspection.